OwenDa/portfolio-4/README.md

 An additional account type, that of "Venue" could be added, allowing operatic venues to promote their productions on the site.

-Significant improvements might be made by allowing users to add ALT text to their own images,
+Significant improvements might be made by allowing users to add ALT text to their own images.

 ## Testing
 ### Manual Testing